 Tax Consequences.
 For federal income tax purposes, it is expected that the Embassy Distribution and the Distribution will each qualify as a tax-free distribution under Section 355 of the Internal Revenue Code of 1986, as amended (the "Code").
 For a more detailed discussion of the tax consequences of the Distribution to the holders of Promus Common Stock, see "The Distribution--Federal Income Tax Aspects of the Distribution."
-For a description of the consequences to Harrah's Entertainment, PHC and their stockholders if either the Embassy Distribution or the Distribution were not to qualify as tax-free, see "The Distribution--Certain Special Considerations--Certain Tax Considerations."
+For a description of the consequences to Harrah's Entertainment, PHC and their stockholders if either the Embassy Distribution --Certain Special Considerations--Certain Tax Considerations."

 Accounting Treatment.
 The historical financial statements of Promus have been restated to report the Hotel Business as discontinued operations.
 Included separately herein are the combined financial statements of PHC as if it were a separate entity for all periods presented.
 Promus's historical basis in the assets and liabilities of PHC has been carried over.
-See "Promus Hotel Corporation Combined Financial Statements," "The Distribution--Pro Forma Financial Data of PHC" and "The Distribution--Pro Forma Financial Data of Entertainment."
+See "Promus Hotel Corporation Combined Financial Statements," "The Distribution--Pro Forma Financial Data of PHC" and "The Distribution--Pro Forma Financial Data of Harrah's Entertainment."